strangerstudios/pmpro-network/readme.txt

 Tested up to: 3.5.1
 Stable tag: .2

 Sample Network/Multisite Setup for Sites Running Paid Memberships Pro.
-This plugin requires the Paid Memberships Pro plugin, which can be found int he WordPress repository.
+This plugin requires the Paid Memberships Pro plugin, which can be found in the WordPress repository.

 == Description ==